You were Trained for a Different Game

 Digital Transformation demands something categorically different: capabilities that help you navigate without a map, hold contradictions without collapsing them, and maintain direction when the terrain and the people involved are constantly changing.
 No existing certification addresses this.

-What the Credentials System Never Built
+What the Credential System Never Built

 Structural Literacy